Tropical Cyclone Names – Abdul, Fletcher, Timba, Vongfong

 So let’s spice things up with a selection of tropical cyclone names from areas other than the humdrum Atlantic Ocean:

 Did you catch Kirrily up there in the Australian group?
 I’m really curious about that one.
 It’s a female name, but not listed in any of the name references I own.
-I don’t think it’s an indigenous name, as the Maori langauge doesn’t include an L-sound.
-The most logical explanation I’ve found so far is that it’s a blend of Kira/Kiri and Lee.
-If you know anything more, please leave a comment.
+The Maori langauge doesn’t include an L-sound, so that’s not it.
+Perhaps it’s just Kira/Kiri + Lee.
+If you know anything about the name Kirrily, please comment!